Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Discussion

-Due to the presence of the planet, the true 3D density structure will not be an exact Gaussian set by the stellar gravity (Equation~(\ref{Gl:rhor0})) and certainly not azimuthally symmetric around the planet, but inflow dominated by intermediate to low latitudes might be a reasonable qualitative set-up \citep[e.g.,][]{li23}.
+Due to the presence of the planet, the true 3D density structure will not be an exact Gaussian set only by the stellar gravity (Equation~(\ref{Gl:rhor0})) and certainly not azimuthally symmetric around the planet, but inflow dominated by intermediate to low latitudes might be a reasonable qualitative set-up \citep[e.g.,][]{li23}.
 Nevertheless, the true angular dependence of the mass inflow is not known yet, and might vary with planet mass or accretion rate.
 Different works find different inflow geometries (Section~\ref{Th:accflow}).
 Figure~\ref{Abb:MPktPdir}b compares the direct infall rate in our set-up to the ``Isotropic'' case of (Equation~(\ref{Gl:MPktPdirABT})).
-At $\MP\approx1~\MJ$, the direct accretion rate is reduced by 2--10~times, at 3~\MJ by a factor 2--100, and at 10~\MJ by up to more than 100000.
+As a consequence, at $\MP\approx1~\MJ$, the direct accretion rate is reduced by 2--10~times if one takes the density stratification into account, at 3~\MJ by a factor 2--100, and at 10~\MJ by up to more than 100,000.

 For completeness, in Figure~\ref{Abb:MPktPdir}b, we show the fraction of the net mass flux into the Hill sphere that reaches the planet directly because this is a useful proxy for the accretion-line-emitting mass rate (e.g., \Ha).
 In \citetalias{m22Schock}, we confirmed by direct simulations that this is only a small fraction, on the order of 1\,\%.
 Now more generally, from Equations~(\ref{Gl:MPktPdirapprox}) and~(\ref{Gl:MPktnettoHillapprox}), we have